isomorphic-typescript/ts-monorepo/README.md

 1. create VSCode extension which understands this config file, showing errors, auto suggesting values, and click to go to npm or other package support.
 1. Allow comments in config file.
+1. Support npm publishing of the distribution file which lerna does not currently support (author of Lerna considers this idea an anti-pattern).
 1. Specify protocol for package configs to remove certain entries from inherited baseConfig.
 1. Ideally make lerna irrelevant here, taking over npm publishing capabilities.
 1. Support independent versioning?
 Not sure if this is a good feature or not.